dvanaria/project_space_game_one/README.md

     and also the conio library for console functionality.
 This game is composed of 18 files (8 .cpp files and 8 .h header files).

-SUMMARY
+SUMMARY OF REQUIREMENTS

     Fly around in a spaceship to various space stations to buy and sell goods for profit and to refuel.
 Build wealth to purchase bigger ships.
 Be careful not to run out of fuel.

 TIME

     Real-time will be used (the player has no control over time), but will be scaled where 1 min = 1 hour game time.

 FRAME RATE

     50 fps will be used, requiring a loop that blocks for 20ms.

 PLAYING FIELD

     A (partial) inner-planetary system, radius = 150,000,000 km (in all directions x,y,z), roughly 1 AU.

 PORTS

     10 space stations will be randomly placed within the playing field.

     Names of each station:

         Arapahoe
         Berthoud
         Centennial
         Durango
         Eldora
         Fowler
         Gunnison
         Hooper
         Idalia
         Julesburg

 MARKETS
 3 tradable goods will be available with the following base prices and price